Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-John Smith almost 4 years ago
+John Smith over 4 years ago

 I OPPOSE the US 29/ BURNLEY STATION RD / FRAYS MILL ROAD PROPOSED R-CUT project.
 This absurd plan will increase traffic to the southeast end of Watts Passage causing congestion on Preddy Creek Rd, Doctors Crossing; and the intersection with Rt20.
 Watts supports several school buses, two of which are special needs buses.
 The current volume of traffic is difficult enough for them to navigate.
 Denying the tax-paying citizens of this area the opportunity to turn left (south) onto Rt29 would create a new burden on us.
 We make that left turn to access Rivanna Station, UVA Research Park, and the Hollymead shops.
 Forcing us to turn north will merely result in people sliding into the passing lane to make the first U-Turn, resulting in accidents involving both north- and south-bound commuters.
 This project will only benefit commuters from other counties to the north whose property taxes would not contribute to this project - nor to your salaries!
 Please let the Good Idea Fairy land elsewhere.